sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 [sqrt(y), -sqrt(y)]
 ```

-Alternatively, you can extract the sets from the solution set using {prop}`args
+Alternatively, you can extract the sets from the solution set using {any}`args
 <sympy.core.basic.Basic.args>`, then create a list from the set containing the
 symbolic solutions: